 Language of Instruction

-All courses are taught by faculty from St. Petersburg State University.
+All courses are taught by faculty from Saint Petersburg State University.

 CIEE Study Center Syllabi